 A good rule of thumb is to add 1” of compost to your veggie beds each year.
 But don’t worry, you can never add too much compost to your garden.

-How much compost you will need?
+How much will you need?
 The following sizes cover the square footage at 1” deep:

 - 1 cubic foot bag Covers 12 sq. ft.